poterlowicz-lab/hcnv-uk/README.md

 5. Locate most of the CNV detecting tools available in/outside galaxy

-We have almost done creating [tutorial](https://github.com/kpbioteam/training-material/blob/project34/topics/variant-analysis/tutorials/somatic-variant-discovery/tutorial.md) that uses Contol-freec to detect CNVs which also can be the backbone tutorial for this cause.
+Our current progress can be found here [tutorial](https://github.com/kpbioteam/training-material/blob/project34/topics/variant-analysis/tutorials/somatic-variant-discovery/tutorial.md) that uses Contol-freec to detect CNVs which also can be the backbone tutorial for this cause.